Overwhelmed By Debt? Chapter 13 Bankruptcy Could Be Your Answer

 Once we file a Chapter 13 bankruptcy petition on your behalf, creditor actions against you must immediately cease.
 This is called the “automatic stay” and it means that creditors cannot call you or take actions to repossess your car or to foreclose on your house for a period of time.

 Many people are concerned that Chapter 13 bankruptcy will cause them to lose all their possessions, but as with Chapter 7 bankruptcy, your personal property is in fact protected.

 Everyone’s financial and emotional circumstances are different.
 What path you choose will depend upon your own unique situation.
-Carolyn and Bill Duncan are knowledgeable, caring, and practical people who focus on leveraging the complicated bankruptcy laws to your benefit.
+Carolyn Duncan is a knowledgeable, caring, and practical person who focuses on leveraging the complicated bankruptcy laws to your benefit.

 Contact us to set up a free bankruptcy consultation and let’s take the time to figure out the optimal debt-relief solution for your situation.

 We are a debt relief agency.
 We help people file for bankruptcy relief under the Bankruptcy Code.